an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 an image of the Gates Center exterior stairs and ramps, people are walking up and down the stairs that lead between the ground and first level outside the building.
 Trees are reflected in the large glass windows of the Gates Center.

-How to be Considered for Allen School DTM Admission
+How to Apply for DTM Admission into the Allen School

 UW Freshman Application Deadlines